 Poland is a country in central Europe, located between Germany and Russia.
 It had a large Jewish population, which alarmed some Poles who felt antisemitism towards them.
 Jews faced discrimination in Poland before World War II, but many were also part of Polish culture and society.
 World War II began with the German invasion of Poland in September 1939 and occupation of western Poland; later that month Germany's then ally the Soviet Union occupied the eastern part of Poland.
 Immediately the German occupiers began to persecute Jews, including by forcing them into ghettos - small walled-off parts of cities guarded by Germans.
 Warsaw was the capital of Poland and the Warsaw ghetto was the largest ghetto.
 In 1942, Polish Jews began to be deported to Nazi camps and killing centres that were located in Poland.
-In April 1943, the Jews still living in the Warsaw ghetto staged an armed uprising against the Germans, but it was crushed.
+In April 1943, when the Nazis entered the ghetto to deport the remaining inhabitants, about 750 organized ghetto fighters launched an uprising, while the other inhabitants took shelter in hiding places and underground bunkers.
+The resistance fighters were defeated after a month.
 It was very hard for Jews to survive the war in Poland; some tried to hide with friends or used false identity papers, hoping they could stay undetected until the war ended.
 Liberation came to Warsaw in early 1945.
 Approximately 3,000,000 Polish Jews were killed in the Holocaust, including Arthur's family members.